Baixada Santista Light Rail: History

 On 15 June 2016, the LRT Operational Control Center (CCO) was opened, located next to the Porto rail yard.
 In the CCO, it's made the control of the operation, of the energy systems, of the electronic movement of the passengers (boarding and exit), and the security of stations and tracks.
 In Porto rail yard is located the train park, with capacity for up to 33 LRTs, and area for maintenance, train washing equipment, wheel grinding area, depots, administration, and energy sub-station.

 On 19 June 2016, the LRT began integration with 37 metropolitan bus lines as part of the Metropolitan Integrated System, aiming to restructure the public transportation in Baixada Santista, providing the commuters more mobility with the economy.

+The system was extended at both ends on 31 January 2017, thus bringing Line 1 to its current length of 11 km.

+On 1 December 2025, limited services started on a second line, adding 12 stations and 4.3 km of track to the system.
+Full services on Line 2 began in June 2026.